aisthesis/investor-bot/predictors/linreg/09/README.md

 Linear regression with no regularization.

 ### Notes
-In contrast to linreg/00, the baseline produced here tests a variety of prediction intervals of size 2<sup>n</sup>: 1, 2, 4, 8, 16, 32, 64.
-The results will then be compared with linear regression over the same period.

 Only the last 20 years (since 1995-01-01) of data is used.
 The adjusted close values further back are often so small that actual daily returns get lost: With an adjusted close of .10, the minimum daily gain or loss is 10%.

-I'm switching to *standard error* (sqrt of mean squared error rather than raw mean squared error) because it provides a more accurate picture of how much the model is normally off.
-This change amounts to using standard deviation rather than variance.
-Standard deviation is more intuitive.
+I've switched to *standard error* (sqrt of mean squared error) as error measure rather than raw mean squared error because standard error provides a more accurate picture of how much the model is normally off.
+This change amounts to using the more intuitive metric of standard deviation rather than variance.

 Purpose
 ---
--   Determine relevance of SMA
+-   Determine relevance of volatility.

 Results
 --